 Polarity alone is not enough to deal with complex text sentences.
 Sometimes the sentence needs more attribute analysis to check whether it is describing features or opinions on some object.

 - This pizza tastes very good.

-In the first sentence we have provided pizza with an objective approach and described its features.
-On the other hand second sentence provides an opinion based on how the person found the pizza to be.
+In the first sentence, we have provided pizza with an objective approach and described its features.
+On the other hand, the second sentence provides an opinion based on how the person found the pizza to be.

-Subjectivity helps in determining personal states of the speaker including Emotions, Beliefs and opinions.
+Subjectivity helps in determining the personal states of the speaker including Emotions, Beliefs, and opinions.
 It has values from 0 to 1 and a value closer to 0 shows the sentence is objective and vice versa.

 It contains the following range:

-With the help of intensity values a more deeper insights on the expressions could be conveyed.
-For example the review can go from “This hotel is Good.” to “This hotel is the best”.
+With the help of intensity values, deeper insights into the expressions could be conveyed.
+For example, the review can go from “This hotel is good.” to “This hotel is the best”.

 The person who has the ownership for that text or who has written the text content.
-The content may be a review, conversation, social media chat, feedback or response.
-This helps in managing a structured way for assigning expressions to a single entity.
+The content may be a review, conversation, social media chat, feedback, or response.
+This helps in managing a structured way of assigning expressions to a single entity.